 Wood fence boards showing clear, semi-transparent, semi-solid, and solid fence stain options

 Choosing the best fence stain is not just about color.
 The right stain depends on your fence wood, fence age, sunlight, moisture exposure, previous coating, and how much natural grain you want to show.
+If you’d rather cover the wood in one solid color than let the grain show through, see our guide to wood fence paint for prep, product, and cost differences.

 For most wood fences, the best fence stain is a semi-transparent exterior wood stain.
 It adds color, helps protect outdoor wood from moisture and sunlight, and still lets the natural wood grain show.
 Use a clear sealer for new cedar or redwood fences, semi-solid stain for moderately weathered fences, and solid stain for old, gray, repaired, or mismatched fence boards.